Mortezaipo/stage/_posts/2017-12-17-implement-dictionary-in-c-part-1.md

 As you know, C programming language doesn't have any built-in dictionary.
 There are plenty of implementation such as [Apache APR](https://apr.apache.org/) and so on.
 But let's build a simple one to know whats going on in the background.
 <!-- more -->

-We are going to implement a library which support creating dictionary and manipulating items easily.
+We are going to implement a library which support creating dictionary and manipulating its items easily.

 ### Basic implementation